 I like this definition because it's personal and open-ended.
 Minimalism becomes what you want it to be.
 You choose what's important, what you will place front and center.
 You choose what to remove from your life in order to leave you with more space, time, money, and energy for what matters.

-By this definition, my minimalism will not look exactly like yours, and your minimalism will be distinct from anyone else's.
-Yet we are all minimalists.
+By this definition, my minimalism won't look exactly like yours, and your minimalism will be distinct from anyone else's.
+Yet we're all minimalists.

 Maybe it's because there are a lot of mistaken ideas about minimalism.
 These wrong ideas aren't attractive – in fact, some of them are downright scary.
 I wouldn't want to live by those "minimalist rules" either.

 1. Minimalism means you get rid of everything.

 This implies that minimalism is a narrow life of deprivation and need.
 There are people who live that way, but it's not usually their choice.
-That's called poverty, and I guarantee that if you're longing for a life with less busyness and clutter you are not living in poverty.
+That's called poverty, and I guarantee that if you're longing for a life with less busyness and clutter, you're not living in poverty.
 Rather the opposite, in fact.

 Minimalism isn't about deprivation.
 It's about choosing to live with less so you can have exactly what you need, with more time and space for what really matters to you.

 2. Minimalist homes are stark white boxes with no personality.

-A minimalist room can have plenty of color, texture, and comfort.
+A minimalist home can have plenty of color, texture, and comfort.
 It can display personal items that are meaningful to you.
 What it won't have is stuff that simply gathers dust or random items that have nowhere to belong.
 Again, the key is to keep what adds value to your life and remove the rest.

-I've written an entire book about this particular subject: Comfortable Minimalism: Create a Home with Plenty of Style and a Lot Less Stuff (paid link).
+I've written an entire book about this particular subject: Comfortable Minimalism: Create a Home with Plenty of Style and a Lot Less Stuff. *

 3. Minimalism is inconvenient.